Aero Trasporti Italiani Flight 12

-Aero Trasporti Italiani Flight 12 was a domestic flight from Alghero-Fertilia Airport.
-On September 14, 1979, The Douglas DC-9 struck a rocky mountainside during an attempted landing, resulting in the loss of all 31 passengers and crew on board.
+Aero Trasporti Italiani Flight 12 was a scheduled flight from Alghero-Fertilia Airport in northwest Sardinia to Rome Fiumicino Airport with a scheduled stop at Cagliari-Elmas Airport in southern Sardinia.
+On September 14, 1979, the Douglas DC-9 operating the flight struck a rocky mountainside during an attempted landing at Cagliari, resulting in the deaths of all 31 passengers and crew on board.
 The crash was caused by misinterpreting ATC instructions leading to the flight colliding with terrain.